Introduction

 Discussion

 In search of tumor cell signatures associated with the response to ICI, we adopted two approaches, an individual gene level comparison between the responder and non-responder group and a feature extraction approach to decompose data using the NMF and PCA.
 Both approaches highlighted attributes of non-responders governed by key transcription factors, which play a significant role in immune response regulation.
 The ability to predict ICI response based on tumor signatures was as accurate as predictions based on immune cell behavior.
-Integrating data from both immune and tumor cells enhanced our predictive accuracy, suggesting the presence of both interactive and distinct mechanisms of resistance.
+Integrating data from both immune and tumor cells enhanced the discriminative power (AUC) for identifying responder, suggesting the presence of both interactive and distinct mechanisms of resistance.

 Human specimens